d2l-ai/d2l-vi/chapter_multilayer-perceptrons/mlp_vn.md

 <!--
 As stated above, the most popular choice, due to both simplicity of implementation its performance on a variety of predictive tasks is the rectified linear unit (ReLU).
-ReLUs provide a very simple nonlinear transformation.
+ReLU provide a very simple nonlinear transformation.
 Given the element $z$, the function is defined as the maximum of that element and 0.
 -->